 Lifestyle Grenada features an unspoilt and exotic landscape boasting jagged mountain peaks, hidden coves, spice plantations, golden beaches and lush rainforests, with a dozen or so waterfalls scattered across the island.
-The Grand Anse Beach, two miles of pristine white sand bordering turquoise waters, is world-renowned.
+The Grand Anse Beach, two miles of pristine white sand bordering turquoise waters, is world-renowned and was named among the world’s 30 best beaches 2020 according to Conde Nast Traveller.
 The local community is known for being culturally vibrant and extremely friendly and the island is seen as more laid-back than its Caribbean counterparts with the offer of both adventure and relaxation, from wildlife attractions to national parks.
 Cricket is the most popular sport and the capital’s Grenada National Cricket Stadium hosts both domestic and international matches.

 Climate Grenada has a tropical climate year-round with temperatures ranging from 23C to 28C and plenty of cooling winds.
 The cool, dry season stretches from January to mid-April, while June to November is generally hot, humid and rainy.

 Languages The official language is English with French patois also spoken.